Infleqtion/client-superstaq/docs/source/get_started/installation.rst

 Installation Guide
 ==================
-Superstaq can be easily installed for users from PyPI in your terminal.
+You can install Superstaq from PyPI in your terminal.
 Please note that Python version 3.7 or higher is required.

 To install ``qiskit-superstaq``: